David-Else/kitty-terminal-project-launcher/README.md

 1. Copy the `ep` script into your `$PATH`.
 2. Run the command `ep` in your terminal.
-3. Follow the prompts to search and open your desired project.
+3. Follow the prompts to search and open your desired project or create a new project folder.
+A `README.md` file is placed inside new folders by default.
 4. Start coding in your preconfigured and organized workspace.
 5. Quit using your editor to close the other windows.